-Constituents in mistletoe extract
+Constituents in mistletoe extracts

-- Over 600 different proteins.
-The exact protein spectrum depends on the host tree on which the mistletoe grew.
+- Over 600 different proteins; the exact protein spectrum depends on the host tree on which the mistletoe grew

-- The most important proteins typical of mistletoe are the sugar-containing mistletoe lectins.
-There are different types of lectins, which are contained in the total extract in different combinations.
+- The most important proteins typical of mistletoe are the sugar-containing mistletoe lectins; there are different types of lectins, which are contained in the total extract in different combinations

-- Various viscotoxins, which, in addition to lectins, belong to the important pharmaceutically active components of mistletoe.
+- Various viscotoxins, which, in addition to lectins, belong to the important pharmaceutically active components of mistletoe

-- More than 1000 different enzymes.
+- More than 1000 different enzymes

-- Highly concentrated DNA (deoxyribonucleic acid, the chemical building blocks of genetic material) - no other plant is as rich in DNA as mistletoe!
+- Highly concentrated DNA (deoxyribonucleic acid, the chemical building blocks of genetic material)

-- Different fats (lipids), including triglycerides and waxes as well as membrane lipids.
+- Different fats (lipids), including triglycerides and waxes as well as membrane lipids

 - Potassium and phosphate.